What is mana whenua?

 Resource consent applicants need to engage with mana whenua, in certain circumstances, by contacting the relevant iwi authority.

-You can find mana whenua contacts for your area on our website.
+find mana whenua contacts for your area on our website.

 Mana whenua and the environment